 Typical lane of Banyalbufar

-Pretty house wall and windows
+Pretty house wall and green window shutters

 Valldemossa